tarekel96/Electron_BackgroundImage_App/README.md

         - 5) cd into the "app" directory and type the command: yarn

         - 6) In the app directory, start the application with this command: yarn start

+        - 7) Create and checkout your own branch.
+Convention: feature/developerInitials/featureWorkingOn(optional) -- a) git branch branchName   // create branch -- b) git checkout branchName  // checkout into own branch

+        - 8) Push your local branch upstream to remote: git push -u origin branchName
+        // this makes sure to track changes in your local repo to the remote repo